Life imprisonment: United States

-In 2024, Massachusetts became the first U.S. state to ban life without parole sentences for people under 21.
-That reflects a growing recognition that young adults differ developmentally from fully mature adults (State Court Report, 2024).
-However, so many other states still allow that sentence.

-Despite these rulings, many individuals in the United States are still serving life without parole sentences for crimes committed as minors.
-Research from The Sentencing Project (Brown & Davis, 2025) shows that racial disparities persist.
-Black youth are sentenced to life without parole at far higher rates than white youth.
-Developmental studies (Hyde, 2024) show that exposure to violence, unstable enviornments, and instability can shape a young brain.
-It can shape brain responses to danger and emotions.

 Vatican City

 Pope Francis called for the abolition of both capital punishment and life imprisonment in a meeting with representatives of the International Association of Penal Law.
 He also stated that life imprisonment, removed from the Vatican City penal code in 2013, is just a variation of the death penalty.

 Malaysia

 Originally in Malaysia, life imprisonment was construed as a jail term lasting the remainder of a convict's natural life, either with or without the possibility of parole.
 In April 2023, the Malaysian government officially abolished natural life imprisonment and instead redefined a life sentence as a jail term between 30 and 40 years.
 At the time of the reform, at least 117 prisoners were serving natural life imprisonment, consisting of 70 whose original death sentences were commuted to life (without parole) prior to the reform, and another 47 whose sentences of life were imposed by the courts, and all of these life convicts were allowed to have their jail terms reduced to between 30 and 40 years in jail.
 In November 2023, four drug traffickers - Zulkipli Arshad, Wan Yuriilhami Wan Yaacob, Ghazalee Kasim and Mohamad Junaidi Hussin - became the first group of people to have their natural life sentences reduced to 30 years’ imprisonment after a re-sentencing hearing by the Federal Court of Malaysia, which was followed by many more such commutations in the months to come.